pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 :pencil2: This demonstrates that we can use PCA applied to genetic data to make *predictions* about any unseen genotype data as long as (1) we have genotype data for the same set of SNPs as the training samples, and (2) the genotypes are encoded in the same way.
 What is unrealistic about this "test" of our predictions?
+In other words, what additional implicit assumptions are we making about the unseen test cases?

 :pencil2: Apply these same questions to PCs 3 and 4.